pjlast/fsocaml/README.md

 # FSOCaml

 This is an opinionated template repository to get up and running with a full-stack OCaml web application.
+It's basically just Dream, but with some pre-configured setup to take some of the thought out of it.

 ## TODO

 - [x] Figure out a pattern for routing
+  - Separate file for routing in `lib/router.ml`.
+Keeps all the application code in `lib/`.
+Call out to controllers to handle routs.
+No code in the router itself.
 - [x] Figure out a pattern for HTML templating
+  - Settled on simply using the Dream .eml templates.
+Not a big fan of the tooling around it.
+Currently using .html extension so that the LSP doesn't shout at me.
 - [ ] Figure out a pattern for database interactions
+  - Will probably use Petrol with some adjustments.
 - [ ] Figure out a pattern for database migrations
+  - This one is a bit annoying.
+Petrol's migration pattern sucks.
+A lot.
 - [ ] Figure out a testing strategy
 - [ ] Automate project naming?